explooosion/Object-SevensDisplay/README.md

 # Object-SevensDisplay
-THis is a jQuery Plugin for Object-SevensDisplay
+This is a jQuery Plugin for Object-SevensDisplay